How Do Cats Get Worms?

 How do I treat hookworm parasites in my cat?

-Fortunately, hookworms in cats are easily treated with a broad spectrum antiparasitic called Pyrantel Pamoate.
+Fortunately, hookworms in cats can be easily treated with a broad-spectrum antiparasitic called Pyrantel Pamoate (brand name Nemex).
 Speak with your veterinarian regarding the proper dosing protocol to treat hookworms.
 Your veterinarian will check for parasites again with a follow-up fecal test after deworming.

 How do I prevent my cat from becoming infected with hookworms?

-I always suggest deworming for hookworms at 6-to-8 and 10-to-12 weeks of age.
-Kittens are at high risk of hookworm infection, and it is always best to routinely deworm them.
+I always suggest deworming kittens at 6-8 and 10-12 weeks of age.
+Kittens have a high risk of hookworm infection, and it is always best to routinely deworm them.

 The most effective way of preventing hookworm infection is having your veterinarian perform a routine fecal test once or twice a year.
-A routine examination is an easy and effective way to detect intestinal parasites early and treat or prevent infection.
+This routine examination detects intestinal parasites early, when the infection is more manageable.

 Can humans become infected with hookworms?

-These intestinal parasites are routinely found in cats, kittens and puppies, and are passed into the environment through your pet’s stool.
+These intestinal parasites are routinely found in cats, kittens, and puppies — and they can pass into the environment through your pet’s stool.

-People can pick up hookworms through their skin by walking barefoot or playing outside.
+People can pick up hookworms on their skin by walking barefoot or playing outside.
 A young child may also accidentally eat the worm eggs from a contaminated environment.
-These parasites can live a long time in soil, so they may easily be picked up in the dirt on playgrounds or sandboxes if cats frequent those areas.
-After playing outside, children should wash their hands well before eating or putting their dirt-covered hands in their mouths!
+These parasites can live a long time in soil, so they may easily be picked up through dirt, playgrounds, or sandboxes if cats frequent those areas.

 2. Roundworms